panva/jose/README.md

 attention to changelog and the drafts themselves.

-Logout Token is a JWT, but profiled, there are additional requirements to a JWT to be accepted as an Logout Token and it is pretty easy to omit some, use the `profile` option of `JWT.verify` or the `JWT.LogoutToken.verify` to make sure what you're accepting is really an Logout Token meant to your Client.
+Logout Token is a JWT, but profiled, there are additional requirements to a JWT to be accepted as an Logout Token and it is pretty easy to omit some, use the `JWT.LogoutToken.verify` API to make sure what you're accepting is really an Logout Token meant to your Client.
 This will then perform all doable validations given the input.
 See the [documentation][documentation-jwt] for more.